Qurasoft/open_weather_client/README.md

     $ gem install open_weather_client

 ## Usage
-During configuration the OpenWeatherMap API key must be set.
+During configuration the Open Weather API key must be set.
 Afterwards it is as simple as calling `OpenWeatherClient.current(lat:, lon:)` to get the current weather at a location.

 ```ruby
 # OpenWeatherClient initializer